 These side closing boots also come in sizes as small as 5T and according to reviews are nice and roomy inside, perfect for a toddler with wide or thick feet.

-These might be more boot than most people need (rated for down to -22F) but the side closure on these are great, and they are made specifically for very cold temperatures with a natural sheepskin lining to keep feet warm yet not overheated.
+These might be more boot than some people need (rated for down to -22F) but the side closure on these are great, and they are made specifically for very cold temperatures with a natural sheepskin lining to keep feet warm yet not overheated.

 Snow Boots That Stay On